SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-strategy.md

 A key reason to group connected a site is using that existing site linked to Microsoft Teams.
 A Microsoft Teams team is a collaboration hub that unites team related work.
 After you’ve connected a Microsoft Teams team (“teamify”) you have a Teams team that has a “General” channel which uses the SharePoint site’s default document library to store documents.

-- **Script:** You can manually do the “teamify” step from the SharePoint UI, but this can also be handled by the modernization script
+- **Script:** You can manually do the “teamify” step from the SharePoint UI, but this can also be handled by the modernization script.
 - **Optional:** Optionally you can apply a PnP Tenant template that allows you to further pre-populate the Teams team by adding additional channels, by adding messages in the chat, by adding SharePoint modern pages as tabs or by adding additional SharePoint lists and libraries as tab.

 ## Office 365 Group naming strategy

 The Office 365 Group names you’ll be using during the Office 365 Group Connect step will have to be unique across your Azure AD environment.
 Therefore it’s important that you think about a group naming convention.

-- **Task:** Define a group naming convention that you can apply to the sites that will be modernized
+- **Task:** Define a group naming convention that you can apply to the sites that will be modernized.
 - **Task:** Consider configuring Office 365 Group naming policies in Azure AD to help enforce group naming.
 See https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-naming-policy and https://docs.microsoft.com/office365/admin/create-groups/groups-naming-policy?redirectSourcePath=%252fen-us%252farticle%252foffice-365-groups-naming-policy-6ceca4d3-cad1-4532-9f0f-d469dfbbb552&view=o365-worldwide to learn more.

 ### Frequently Asked Questions